IsraelOrtuno/pipedrive/README.md

 [![Build Status](https://travis-ci.org/IsraelOrtuno/pipedrive.svg)](https://travis-ci.org/IsraelOrtuno/pipedrive)

-This package provides a complete API client library for working with Pipedrive CRM.
+This package provides a complete framework agnostic API client library for working with Pipedrive CRM.
 It includes all the resources listed at Pipedrive's documentation.

 - Installation
 - Usage